galasa-dev/galasa.dev/src/markdown-pages/example_tests.md

 that are available with the current release is here](../reference/managers/Reference---Managers.md).
 For example, if you want to automate a test to run a batch job by using JCL, you need to call the z/OS Batch Manager from within your test code. </p>

-<p>Here’s an example of a manual test script that a tester might have performed manully that’s been converted into an automated Galasa test.
+<p>Here’s an example of a manual test script that a tester might have performed manually that’s been converted into an automated Galasa test.
 You can find
 lots more sample tests that you can use to get you up and running _here_.</p>

 ## Writing your own Manager